AutodeskGames/stingray-docs/source/stingray_help/importing_assets/import_anim_clips.md

 # Import animation clips

-1. In the **Asset Browser**, navigate to the directory where you want to import animation clips.
+1. In the **Asset Browser**, navigate to the folder where you want to import animation clips.

 	In general, it's a good idea to keep animation clips in a separate folder alongside the units they will animate. <br>For example, `content/models/my_Character/animations`

 	This helps you keep track of which animations belong to which character.
 Prefixing your animation clips with  the character name is also a good habit.
 For example, an idle animation for a predator character would be chr_predator_idle.fbx.

-1. Right-click in your animation directory and select **Import Asset**.
+1. Right-click in your animation folder and select **Import Asset**.

 1. Browse to select an FBX animation clip and click **Open**.